worldbank/GEEST/README.md

 5. Fill in all the necessary fields to sign up and then log into your account.

-6. Request a standard token and provide a name for Token.
+6. Request a standard token and provide a name for the Token.

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/145646474/efe9f9ab-1f29-4c28-81ec-73c8268b0e5e)

-7. Once token has been created, navigate to the Dashboard tab and click on the API key as seen in the image below.
-The API key should now be copied to clipboard.
+7. Once the token has been created, navigate to the Dashboard tab and click on the API key as seen in the image below.
+The API key should now be copied to the clipboard.

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/120469484/5d0e7d0d-561b-46bd-980d-d9ef7059148e)